 (UAlbany Press Release, October 23, 2018; Photo by Patrick Dodson)

-I am also a Research Analyst for the John F. Finn Institute for Public Safety, Inc. (Director: Dr. Robert E. Worden; Associate Director: Dr. Sarah J. McLean), where I conduct research analysis and consultation for three separate projects: (1) the Family Court Needs Assessment and Feasibility Evaluation study, funded through a New York state-level grant, uses focus groups, court observations, surveys, interviews, and legal research to understand the needs of assigned counsel providers (attorneys, staff, and administrator) and indigent defendants when representing them in family court (Project Supervisor: Dr. Alissa Pollitz Worden); (2) the Police Interactions with Victims of Violence project, funded by NIJ, analyzes the nature of police-victim and police-citizen interactions by coding incident characteristics and citizen roles, including the behaviors of officers and victims in a sample of incidents based on in-car, dash cam recordings (Project Supervisors: Dr. Robert E. Worden, Dr. Sarah J. McLean, and Ms. Danielle L. Reynolds); and (3) the Supervisory Coaching of Law Enforcement project, supported by a grant awarded from the Laura and John Arnold Foundation, examines the potential of body-worn cameras to enhance the performance of the supervisory role.
+I am also a Research Analyst for the John F. Finn Institute for Public Safety, Inc. (Director: Dr. Robert E. Worden; Associate Director: Dr. Sarah J. McLean), where I conduct research analysis and consultation for three separate projects: (1) the Family Court Needs Assessment and Feasibility Evaluation study, funded through a New York state-level grant, uses focus groups, court observations, surveys, interviews, and legal research to understand the needs of assigned counsel providers (attorneys, staff, and administrators) and indigent defendants when representing them in family court (Project Supervisor: Dr. Alissa Pollitz Worden); (2) the Police Interactions with Victims of Violence project, funded by NIJ, analyzes the nature of police-victim and police-citizen interactions by coding incident characteristics and citizen roles, including the behaviors of officers and victims in a sample of incidents based on in-car, dash cam recordings (Project Supervisors: Dr. Robert E. Worden, Dr. Sarah J. McLean, and Ms. Danielle L. Reynolds); and (3) the Supervisory Coaching of Law Enforcement project, supported by a grant awarded from the Laura and John Arnold Foundation, examines the potential of body-worn cameras to enhance the performance of the supervisory role.
 This project uses body-worn camera recordings to conduct systematic social observation coding of police-citizen interactions (Project Supervisors: Dr. Robert E. Worden, Dr. Sarah J. McLean, and Ms. Danielle L. Reynolds).

 Prior to joining the CAFA Project in Spring 2015, I was the Research Lab Project Director for the Modeling Decision-Making in the Legal System (MoDiLS) Lab (Lab Director: Dr. Allison D. Redlich), and was responsible for managing the MoDiLS Labs’ ongoing research projects and research assistants.
 I was also the Graduate Research Assistant for Dr. Allison D. Redlich’s NSF-funded experimental research project “Creating and Transferring Knowledge on Guilty Pleas,” the second phase of which examines juvenile and young adult plea decision-making.
 After data collection for that project was completed, I worked as the Graduate Research Assistant for the NSF-funded Research Coordination Network (RCN) on Understanding Guilty Pleas (PI: Dr. Shawn D. Bushway; Co-PIs: Dr. Allison D. Redlich, Dr. Brian D. Johnson, and Dr. Anne M. Piehl).
 The explicit goal of this RCN is to foster new research on the process that generates guilty pleas and is organized around three research cores: the prosecutorial decision-making core (by modeling the process that generates plea bargains), the defense decision-making core (to understand the defendant’s and defense attorney’s role), and the workgroup decision-making core (by modelling organizational influences).